 There are different methods of data analysis depending upon the type of research carried out and some common methods are as follow:

-Predictive Analysis: Predictive analytics is a branch of advanced analytics that is used to make predictions about unknown future events by using current data or historical data with the help of statistics, modeling, mechanical leasing, artificial intelligence (AI).
+Predictive analytics is a branch of advanced analytics that is used to make predictions about unknown future events by using current data or historical data with the help of statistics, modeling, mechanical leasing, and artificial intelligence (AI).

 For example, All airline companies used a predictive data model to set the tick prices from time to time.

-For example, The Google’s self-driving car and Waymo self-driving taxi services is an example of prescriptive analysis
+For example, Google’s self-driving car andWaymo’sself-driving taxi services are examples of prescriptive analysis

 In this press slicing and dicing heaps of undeveloped, heterogeneous documents into readable text for its meaning in the assumption, subtext, and symbolism or any other value it reveals.
-It is also called data mining, text analysis, and information withdrawal process
+It is also called data mining, text analysis, and information withdrawal process.

 For example, A product reviser text from the retailer website written in review comments by the customer in sentimental word or analysis any document can help a business understand what customer like or dislike about your product.